Sanket-ST/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

 1. Navigate back to the **Users - All users** blade, and then click **+ New guest user**.

-1. Create a new guest user with the following settings (leave others with their defaults):
+1. Select Invite User and Create a new guest user with the following settings (leave others with their defaults):

     | Setting | Value |
     | --- | --- |